moniquois/Riskier-Business/README.md

 # Riskier-Business
 Recreated the Risk board game in C++ as a text based game.

-Have up to 6 players and play as a human, docile AI, Agressive AI or random AI
+Have up to 6 players and play as a human, docile AI, aggressive AI or random AI